glowkeeper/pandoc-presentations/README.md

 # README

-A Pandoc Script to Build Referenced Papers and Presentations from Markdown
+A [Pandoc-based script](/bin/pandoc-build.sh) to build referenced papers and presentations from [Markdown](https://daringfireball.net/projects/markdown/).